Massachusetts Diminished Value Claims

 Massachusetts small claims court allows diminished value claims up to $7,000.

-Massachusetts Diminished Value Law
+How Massachusetts Courts Have Ruled on Diminished Value

 Massachusetts Supreme Judicial Court (SJC) Decision – October 2021